cybertec-postgresql/safe-backup/README.md

 Then it enters the database into backup mode and returns the WAL position of the checkpoint starting the backup.
-After that, it exits sucessfully, indicating that the actual backup can begin
+After that, it exits successfully, indicating that the actual backup can begin

 A co-process controlling the PostgreSQL session keeps running in the